 What happened during the process, what was remarkable, how did things go?

-At the start of the process, it took not long for facilitator and participants to take stock of the different problems within the context of the contracted service.
+At the start of the process, it took not long for the facilitator and participants to take stock of the different problems within the context of the contracted service.
 This concerned e.g. performance issues, (not) fulfillment of contractual obligations, transparency of invoicing and adjustments, but also mutual treatment between employees of both parties.

 Content-wise this came together with a change of subject matter.
 The first session, of course, looked into acute problems, irritations about the collaboration, and symptoms of a bad relationship.
 As mind mapping created a shared insight into this problem side, and each party had said their bit, the discussion gave participants room to jointly look at the origins of problems.
-At that stage parties already were much less finger pointing at each other.
-There was a willingness to blame oneself for causing bad functioning of the collaboration.
-Parties already often went along side by side in the discussion, and jointly looked into the (root) causes of their problems, to be able to initiate fundamental changes.
+At that stage parties already were much less finger-pointing at each other.
+There was a willingness to blame oneself for causing the bad functioning of the collaboration.
+Parties already often went alongside by side in the discussion, and jointly looked into the (root) causes of their problems, to be able to initiate fundamental changes.
 At last, the conversation generated many solutions for identified problems, and this involved true collective creativity: one party suggested the beginning of a solution, the other side built on that, and so on.